 You said he wasn’t much of a talker; let’s hope you’re wrong.

 Gomamon: “Hello, Unimon!
 It’s me, Gomamon, it’s been a long time since–“

-And the obvious, poorly-done animal-voices are back!
+The dub continues its use of poorly done animal voices.
 Unimon sounds more like a pig than a horse in the dub.

 Jou: “Oh no…”